A/N: Warning for some violence in this chapter

 Leandros smiled at him, barely more than a twist of his lips.
 “I wish I could take credit, but I didn’t have to do anything.
 He was asleep at his post.”

-Roman stepped around the oanai, joining Leandros in the street.
-“I suppose the oanai aren’t used to holding people here,” he said.
-“What would you have done if he was awake?”
+Roman laughed and stepped around the oanai, joining Leandros in the street.
+“I suppose the oanai aren’t used to watching prisoners.
+Or keeping them,” he said.
+“What would you have done if he’d been awake?”

 “I’m not terribly sure.
 Left you, maybe?”

-By unspoken agreement, they gave Central Field a wide berth and kept off the main roads.
-Due to the recent rain, their boots sunk into the mud with every step.
-And Home didn’t have lamp posts like modern cities, so with the city darkening around them, it made for slow going.
+By unspoken agreement, Roman and Leandros gave Central Field a wide berth and kept off the main roads.
+The streets wound and turned like a maze and due to the recent rain, their boots sank into mud with every step.
+Home didn’t have lamp posts like modern cities, so with the streets darkening around them, they made slow progress.

 Leandros kept his gaze on the ground below him, but Roman watched the steep-sloped hill marking the edge of Home ahead.
 When something shifted in the shadows at the top, his sharp eyes caught the movement.
 He grabbed Leandros’ arm.
 “Wait.
 Come this way.”

 “Atiuh’s name,” Leandros groaned.
-He and Roman waited in the shadow of the building, watching the two figures tumble the rest of the way.
+He and Roman waited in the shadow of the building, watching the two figures tumble the rest of the way, the first trying valiantly to stop their momentum.
 “Is that—,”

 Roman laughed.
 “I think so.”